-Natalie Scott is an award-winning poet and facilitator from the North East of England.
+Natalie Scott is a widely published poet and experienced educator from the North East of England.
 Natalie has a PhD in Creative Writing and is currently training in the field of Writing for Therapeutic Purposes to become a Certified Applied Poetry Facilitator, under the mentorship of registered poetry therapist Victoria Field.

-Her poetry has appeared in journals including Ambit, Agenda, English in Education, Live Canon, Other Poetry, Pennine Platform, Poetry Scotland and South Magazine.
+Natalie's poems have appeared in journals including Ambit, Agenda, English in Education, Aesthetica, Live Canon, Other Poetry, Pennine Platform, Poetry Scotland and South Magazine.

 In early 2016 Natalie established Pen Power - a reading and writing for wellbeing initiative - which offers a range of workshops.
 See website www.penpower.org.uk for more details.
 She has been invited to participate in events and workshops throughout the northeast, with appearances including Middlesbrough Literary Festival and Darlington Arts Festival.
 For the past two years she has been a speaker at the National Association for Writers in Education (NAWE) Conferences in Bristol and Durham.
 Natalie is a member of the Poetry Society, NAWE and Lapidus.